 Security should be number one priority when implementing POS solutions.
 It should have a proper program that ensures that your client's credit card details and data are secure and privacy maintained.

-Purchase a POS system that that is EMV compliant.
+Purchase a POS system that is EMV compliant.
 Secondly, it should be able to safeguard your business from staff theft.
 Your POS system should have a notification system that alerts the security personnel and business owners of any suspicious transactions/activities.

-The most important functions that POS system offers are solutions to managing data transactions efficiently and simplifying your business operations.
+The most important functions that the POS system offers are solutions to managing data transactions efficiently and simplifying your business operations.
 The system should be able to meet your business requirements and have the capacity to handle your workload.